Trello vs. Jira: new 2018 detailed review

 With such a simple, smooth interface, your team will have no problem learning the ins and outs.

 But usability is nothing by itself.
-You need great features as well to support your team’s work.
+You also need great features to support your team’s work.

 Trello’s big win on usability makes for some awesome key features within the tool.
 They’re built around maintaining a smooth workflow throughout every project and keeping teams on the same page at all times.
 The best features include: